Micro-Macro Decomposition of Particle Swarm Optimization Methods

 As time evolves, the particles reach an intermediate configuration in which they remain in proximity to the global constraint while expanding in space.
-Finally, as the value of $\beta$ approaches the optimal value, the particles reach the feasible global minimizer.\\ As illustrated in \Cref{fig: ev_beta}, the evolution of the value of the parameter $\beta$ is represented, with the violation of the constraint indicated in blue.
-This quantity exhibits a decreasing trend, as particles tend to concentrate around the feasible global minimizer as time progresses.
+Finally, as the value of $\beta$ approaches the optimal value, the particles reach the feasible global minimizer $x^*_\mathcal{M}$.\\ \Cref{fig: ev_beta} shows the evolution of the value of the parameter $\beta$ (in orange) and the constraint violation (in blue).
+The latter exhibits a decreasing trend, as particles tend to concentrate around the feasible global minimizer as time progresses.
 Consequently, the contributions of the penalty function in \eqref{R_micro} tend to be negligible.
 It is evident that there is a significant decrease in the value of the feasibility condition corresponding to the instant at which the value of $\beta$ increases.
-This marks the point in time at which particles begin to be attracted to the feasible global minimizer rather than the global minimizer as previously.
+This marks the point in time at which particles begin to be attracted to the feasible global minimizer $x^*_\mathcal{M}$ rather than the global minimizer $x^*$ as previously.